Home > Resources for Worship > Services of Worship > this page

 Prayer

-O Lord, we are gathered together here this day as your people, as those who have been called out of darkness into your marvelous light.
+Leader: O Lord, we are gathered together here this day as your people, as those who have been called out of darkness into your marvelous light.
 We are here only because you have loved us and been faithful across the generations that we might be your people.
 And yet we quickly confess that we are not worthy of that love.

 As we contemplate the Cross and what it means, we are filled with joy and wonder at the sacrifice that Jesus has made to show us light in the darkness and offer us life in the midst of death.
 We confess that we have nothing to offer in return for that sacrifice, nothing that will match such love.
 We know that only love can respond to such a gift.
 Yet we know that we are not always loving or lovable.
 But you remain steadfastly faithful to us.
-You love us even when we are not lovable, and remains steadfast in your grace that calls us to follow the example of the Christ.
+You love us even when we are not lovable, and remain steadfast in your grace that calls us to follow the example of Jesus who is the Christ.

 We are committed to that journey, to be followers of the One who has given so much that we might be sons and daughters of God.
 But sometimes the journey that we take in following Jesus who is the Christ is not all light and joy.
 Sometimes the Way is rough and dimly lit.
 Sometimes the darkness of life threatens to engulf the light.

-Speak, for your servants are listening.
-Amen.
+People: Speak, for your servants are listening.

 The Stations of the Cross